nikitavoloboev/data/docs/focusing/rules.md

 - [Don't waste time on maintaining one sided relationships.](https://www.reddit.com/r/datingoverthirty/comments/od3aeb/do_you_ever_feel_like_you_date_the_project_but/h3ydwgi/)
 - Don't burn bridges unnecessarily.
 Try be remembered as a good friend.
 - Set your own [boundaries for what make you feel well](https://twitter.com/titsay/status/1458749929686384647) and have everyone you interact respect them or cut ties with them.
+- If you like/love someone romantically but it's not mutual.
+Cut it off instantly.
+Respect your boundaries and move on.
+Don't emotionally invest in anything that's of no benefit to you.
+- Unhealthy obsession is destructive.
+Fill your time with things you love doing as you get over unrequited love.
+[It will pass](https://www.youtube.com/watch?v=7K3ffDrignk).

 ## Communication